bgrissin/storageos_demo/README.md

       }
     }

-Now your ready to setup StorageOS on each swarm cluster member.
-You can manually go through the steps below or you can use the setup.sh from this repo
+Now your ready to setup StorageOS on each swarm cluster node.
+You can manually go through the steps below or you can use the setup.sh provided in this repo to finish the installation of StorageOS for your nodes

-- To use the setup.sh, copy the setup.sh to each of the nodes and run.
-You may have to chmod +X setup.sh to get it to run
+- To use setup.sh, copy the setup.sh to each of the nodes and run.
+You may have to chmod +X setup.sh.

 Each node has to have the storageos node container running.
 It is recommended you start by installing the StorageOS node container on the      kv leader first, then adding it to each cluster node.
 Here are the details from StorageOS - https://hub.docker.com/r/storageos/node/

             * HOSTNAME: Hostname of the Docker node, only if you wish to override it.
             * ADVERTISE_IP: IP address of the Docker node, for incoming connections.
 Defaults to first non-loopback address.